Deng Ai: Early life and career

 Deng Ai was from Jiyang County (棘陽縣), Yiyang Commandery (義陽郡), which is around present-day Xinye County, Henan.
 He was born towards the end of the Eastern Han dynasty and lost his father at a young age.
 When the warlord Cao Cao conquered northern Jing Province in 208, Deng Ai moved to Runan Commandery (汝南郡; in present-day southern Henan), where he lived as a farmer and raised cattle.
 When he was 11 years old, he and his mother passed by Chen Shi's tomb in Yingchuan Commandery (潁川郡; around present-day Xuchang, Henan).
 He read two lines engraved on Chen Shi's tombstone: "his writings became examples of excellent prose; his conduct served as a role model for scholar-officials" (文為世範，行為士則).
 He was so inspired that he wanted to change his given name to Fan (literally "(role) model") and his courtesy name to Shize (literally "for scholar-officials to emulate").
-However, since the names Fan and Shize were already used by members of his extended family, he could not change his names as such because it would violate naming taboo.
+However, since the names Fan and Shize were already used by members of his extended family, he could not change his names as such because it would violate the naming taboo.

 Deng Ai later became an academician (學士) under the Commandant of Xiangcheng (襄城; present-day Xiangcheng County, Henan).
 However, he was not too successful in his career because he stuttered in his speech.
 He then switched his job to an agricultural officer in charge of grain and fodder.
 The locals pitied him for his poor family background and often provided him with financial aid.
 Deng Ai initially did not show any form of gratitude towards them.
 Whenever he saw mountains and lakes, he started gesturing and pointing out how and where he believed army camps should be laid out, but was scorned by others.
 Later on, he was promoted to a clerical position which put him in charge of maintaining records of agricultural output.